by Santorini Dave • Updated: February 20, 2019

 Tsuru-no-yu Onsen – Tohoku

-Located in rural Tohoku, this remote ryokan looks like the set of samurai movie.
+Located in rural Tohoku, this remote ryokan looks like the set of a samurai movie.
 In fact, its hot springs have been drawing bathers since the 17th century.
 Its thatched-roof row house, housing 5 tatami guest rooms, is more than a century old, with an additional 30 rooms in rambling hillside wings added over the years.
 The main draws are its indoor/outdoor baths, each with different mineral compositions thought to treat different ailments.
 Meals, served either in your room or a dining hall depending on where you’re staying, feature local mountain vegetables and grilled fish.
 Because this is a rustic place, with some rooms having toilets but none with private bathrooms, prices are reasonable.
 But for travelers not willing to rough it, there’s a modern annex down the road called Yama no Yado with private bathrooms at a higher price.